kowala-tech/solidoc/readme.md

 # Solidoc--Documentation Generator for Solidity

-This command-line utility creates mardown-based documentation for your Solidity projects.
+This command-line utility creates markdown-based documentation for your Solidity projects.

 ## Getting Started